 You will be entitled to a deferred pension when you leave the plan, provided you leave your pension credit in the Plan when you end your membership (subject to small pension rules - see page 5 for details).
 You can start collecting a deferred pension as early as age 55.
 However, it will be reduced to reflect the fact that you are starting it early and, therefore, are likely to collect it longer.
-At age 65, it will then be adjusted for integration CPP (refer to the formula on page 17) and the early retirement bridge benefit will end.
+At age 65, it will then be adjusted for integration with CPP (refer to the formula on page 14) and the early retirement bridge benefit will end.

-If you are under age 55 and do not yet qualify for an early unreduced pension, you can (subject to ITA limits) transfer the commuted value of your deferred pension to:
+If you are under age 55, you can (subject to ITA limits) transfer the commuted value of your deferred pension to: